welcome to cermak ROAD

 Small Businesses Make It Big

 The rich Czech influence, along with many savings and loan businesses, earned Cermak Road the nickname “The Bohemian Wall Street.”
-Today, spots like the beloved Vesecky’s Bakery, where savvy locals have popped in for houska and rye for over a century, carry that tradition.
-Czech Plaza Restaurant is famed for its breaded pork tenderloin and stuffed fruit dumplings.
+Today, spots like the beloved Vesecky’s Bakery, where savvy locals have popped in for houska and rye for more than a century, carry on that tradition.

 A welcome addition is Flight 22 wine bar, where knowledgeable staff pour wine and mix cocktails.